8 Foods You Should Avoid if You Have Hypertension

 If you have hypertension, it might seem like you can't eat any of your favorite foods anymore, but it's all a matter of making smarter, healthier food choices.
 Learn more in this article.

+What is hypertension, and what are the foods you should avoid if you have hypertension?
 Arterial hypertension is one of the most common cardiovascular disorders.
 It develops when your heart has trouble pumping blood to the rest of your body.

 It comes from the narrowing or obstruction of your arteries.
 This causes problems in blood flow, making your heart work much harder.